mjhea0/hackathon-live-feed/README.md

 # hackathon-live-feed

 A dashboard for displaying live-feed activity - Git commits, Tweets, and announcement - of participants in real-time.
-Built for the [RefactorU](http://www.refactoru.com/) Hackathon taking place on April 18th
+Built for the [RefactorU](http://www.refactoru.com/) Hackathon, which took place on April 18th, 2015.

 **Staging**:
 - [https://pacific-beach-3008.herokuapp.com/](https://pacific-beach-3008.herokuapp.com/)